agenisea/perplexity-completions-mcp/README.md

 ## Verifying the Integration

-1. Open Claude Desktop
+1. Open your MCP client
-2. Look for the hammer icon (🔨) in the interface
+2. Look for the tools/integrations menu
-3. Click it to see available MCP tools
+3. You should see `perplexity-search` listed as an available tool
-4. You should see `perplexity-search` listed
+4. Test with a simple query to verify functionality

-If the tool appears, the integration is active and Claude can now perform web searches via Perplexity!
+If the tool appears and responds correctly, the integration is active!

 ## Advanced Configuration